estelle/flexbox/draft/bak/01_flexbox.md

 It took two CSS property/value declarations to create the basic layout for a site home page.

 Obviously there was some additional CSS.
 We added border, margin and padding to all the elements so you can differentiate the flex items for the sake of learning (I wouldn't put that less-that-attractive site in production).
 Otherwise, all we've done is simply declare the body, navigation, main and articles as flex containers, so the navigation, links, main, article, images, paragraphs and buttons are all flex items.
 Yes, elements can be both flex items while being flex containers, as we see with the navigation, main and articles in this case.
-The `body` and `article`s have `column` set as their flex directions, and we let `nav` and `main` default to `row`.
+The body and articles have `column` set as their flex directions, and we let &lt;nav&gt; and &t;main&gt; default to `row`.
 Just 2 lines of CSS!

 But what happens when the flex items' _main-dimension_ (their combined widths for `row` or combined heights for `column`) don't fit within the flex container?
 We can either have them overflow, as shown in fgure ?, or we can allow them to wrap onto additional flex lines.